freqtrade/freqtrade/docs/strategy-advanced.md

 * [`confirm_trade_entry()`](#trade-entry-buy-order-confirmation)
 * [`confirm_trade_exit()`](#trade-exit-sell-order-confirmation)

+!!!
+Tip "Callback calling sequence"
+    You can find the callback calling sequence in [bot-basics](bot-basics.md#bot-execution-logic)

 ### Bot loop start

-A simple callback which is called once at the start of every bot throttling iteration.
+A simple callback which is called once at the start of every bot throttling iteration (roughly every 5 seconds, unless configured differently).
 This can be used to perform calculations which are pair independent (apply to all pairs), loading of external data, etc.

 ``` python